 - Provide a learning landscape environment throughout the facility

-The Mission of Student Life is to provide programs and services that encourage and inspire involvement, leadership, diversity, pride, tradition, learning, and self-development.
-From a student’s first step on campus, Student Life will assist them in becoming a force for positive change in the University community and the greater society.
+The Mission of Campus Life is to provide programs and services that encourage and inspire involvement, leadership, diversity, pride, tradition, learning, and self-development.
+From a student’s first step on campus, Campus Life will assist them in becoming a force for positive change in the University community and the greater society.

 Is there anything fun to do on campus?